Bombtrack Hook EXT Review: More Than Just Good Looks

 - Manufacturer’s Details Bombtrack

-The Hook EXT has been an absolute blast to ride and after a few months together, I was definitely sorry to return it.
-Sure, its easy-to-operate 1x drivetrain means a more restricted gear range for fast day rides and less precision in choosing your pedalling cadence, compared to bikes specced with a double.
-But neither of these limitations bother me, perhaps because most of my riding is off road in character.
-In fact I’m sold on 1x, I’d just prefer to see a smaller chainring as standard.
-Whether you agree will likely depend on where you ride and how much time you actually spend bikepacking.
-But if you frequent hilly terrain (like Wales!), I think you’ll likely want to gear down, whether you’re carrying a load or not.
+The Hook EXT has been an absolute blast to ride and after a few harmonious months together, I was sorry to return it.
+Yes, its easy-to-operate 1x drivetrain translates into a more restricted gear range for long pavement outings, as well as less choice of pedalling cadence compared to a bike specced with a double.
+But neither of these limitations bother me, because most of my riding is off-road in character.
+In fact I’m happily sold on 1x drivetrains for gravel bikes, I’d just prefer to see a smaller chainring as standard.
+Whether you agree with me will likely depend on where you ride and how much time you actually spend bikepacking.

-Whilst the Hook EXT can’t match the price of some of its competitors, I do think its sense of individuality, the notable quality of its Colombus tubing, its high-end, all-carbon fork, and its collection of sensible, hardwearing components help justify its cost.
+The Hook EXT can’t match the price of some of its competitors, but think its sense of individuality, the notable quality of its Colombus tubing, its high-end, all-carbon fork, and its collection of sensible, hardwearing components help justify its cost.
 Certainly, it’s a bike that I think will stand the test of time… and one that I’d be delighted to own myself.

 I’ve been embarking regularly on two-wheeled explorations for the last twenty years.
 Most recently, I crossed the Republic of Georgia on dirt roads, tackled the Colorado Trail, traversed Bolivia’s Cordillera Real, rode the Lakeland 200 in the UK, and followed the Trans Alps in Europe.
 Given my love for mountain biking and backcountry touring, my ideal journey fuses the two, keeping to quiet dirt roads and singletrack where possible.